Veterans Chase Series Final Preview, Tips, Runners & Trends

 3. Copperhead (6:24.40) in 2025

 Looking at the future form, is the winner worth following next time out?
-From the past 10 if you had followed the winner of the Veterans Chase Series Final next time out then you would have backed a total of 0 winners.
-Backing all 8 runners who have been out since to win at SP next time out, would have returned an LSP of -8.00.
-Remember to bookmark the racing tips page to access the OLBG racing picks easily daily.
+Over the past 11 renewals, if you had followed the winner of the Veterans Chase Series Final next time out, then you would have backed a total of 0 winners.
+Backing all 9 runners who have been out since their win at SP next time out would have returned an LSP of -9.00.
+Ahead of the 2027 Veterans Chase Series Final, why not head over to the racing predictions for tips on other races today?

 What the expert says...

-The form of the winner coming into this race hasn't been brilliant, Jepeck (2020) is the only winner who won last time out, the form figures of the others read 4, 3, 6, 6, PU, PU, 8, 5 & 2 so don't be put off by those out of form.
+The form of the winner coming into this race hasn't been brilliant.
+Jepeck (2020) and Nocte Volatus (2026) are the only winners from last time out.
+The form figures of the others are 4, 3, 6, 6, PU, PU, 8, 5 & 2, so don't be put off by those with out-of-form results.

 Andy Powell - Horse Racing Betting Expert - OLBG.com